how to keep succulents alive

 Crop person spraying pesticide on a succulent

-Examine your plants frequently to see if there are bugs that could destroy the leaves.
+Examine your plants frequently to see if bugs could destroy the leaves.
 Bugs can be a sign of overwatering or over-fertilizing your plants.
-Occasionally your indoor plants attract bugs such as gnats or mealybugs, which feed on water succulents with poor drainage.
+Occasionally, your indoor plants attract bugs such as gnats or mealybugs, which feed on water succulents that have poor drainage.
 Rubbing alcohol on the leaves and spraying on the roots of your plant can help kill the larvae, thus preventing them from destroying your plant.

 13. Propagate Your Succulents